 - a ground source cooling that will be established as base load for cooling in the summer, while the heated ground water will supplement the heat from the waste water during winter, since the production cost of heat in the summer is low in the heat transmission system.

 The new cooling unit comes to complement the existing district heating system, which produces energy cost-effectively based on cogeneration (CHP), residential waste and natural gas, covering around 60% of the total heat demand for large buildings in the municipality, including Copenhagen Airport.

 - district cooling, waste water and ground water as components of the existing integrated energy system in Copenhagen.

-- a heat pump installation, which is simultaneously connected to a water tank, ground source cooling and the district heating system, and allows for the optimisation of energy production taking into account the electricity prices, as well as the alternative heat production costs of all plants producing heat for the Greater Copenhagen district heating system.
+- a heat pump installation, 4,5 MW cold and 6,5 MW heat, which is simultaneously connected to a 2000 m3 cold water tank, ground source cooling and the district heating system, and allows for the optimisation of energy production taking into account the electricity prices, as well as the alternative heat production costs of all plants producing heat for the Greater Copenhagen district heating system.